ynotstartups/notes/notes/how-to-make-duck-and-potato-curry.md

-# How To Make Potato With Duck
+# How To Make Duck And Potato Curry

 ## Ingredients